Kaymu

-Kaymu is an online marketplace founded in 2013, providing localized C2C and B2C products in Africa, Europe and Asia.
-The platform lets buyers and sellers meet to make deals on new and used fashion items, mobile phones, jewelry, and home appliances.
+Kaymu was an online marketplace founded in 2013 that provided localized C2C and B2C services across Africa, Europe, and Asia.
+The platform let buyers and sellers connect and trade in new and used items such as fashion products, mobile phones, jewelry, and home appliances.

 History

 Kaymu initially launched in Nigeria and Pakistan in January 2013 and within 27 months opened operations in 32 other countries.
-Kaymu copies eBay's model; it does not offer first-party product sales, and it has separate retail websites for each of the countries it operates in.
-Kaymu's closest competitor is Naspers-owned OLX who have operations in over 100 countries and run a C2C model.
+Modeled after eBay, Kaymu did not sell products directly.
+Instead, it offered country-specific retail websites and facilitated user-to-user transactions.
+Kaymu's closest competitor was Naspers-owned OLX, a C2C platform operating in over 100 countries.

 In January 2013, Kaymu received an undisclosed amount in seed funding from Rocket Internet and began operations in Nigeria and Pakistan.
 Kaymu grew from an employee base of 10 to 60 in nine months and opened operations in Ghana and Morocco in October 2013, before expanding to other emerging economies in its second year of operation.

-As at June 2015, Kaymu's operations have grown to include Mozambique, Bangladesh, Nepal, Myanmar, Slovenia, Sri Lanka, Bulgaria, Uzbekistan, and Philippines.
-Kaymu operates in 35 countries, 17 of which are in Africa, and the rest in Europe and Asia.
+As at June 2015, Kaymu's operations had grown to include Mozambique, Bangladesh, Nepal, Myanmar, Slovenia, Sri Lanka, Bulgaria, Uzbekistan, and Philippines.
+Kaymu operated in 35 countries, 17 of which were in Africa, and the rest in Europe and Asia.

-Kaymu currently has operations in the following regions & countries:
+Kaymu had operations in the following regions & countries: